Shreyas-Bhat/MolPropPred/README.md

 git submodule update --init
 ```

-The tool can be accessed in `QM9Tool` folder if cloned using git or downloaded zip from the [repo](https://github.com/MrunmayS/QM9Tool)
+The tool can be accessed in `MolPropPredTool` folder if cloned using git or downloaded zip from the [repo](https://github.com/MrunmayS/MolPropPredTool)
-## QMTool V0.1
+## QMolPropPredTool V0.1

 ### Prerequisites